 Tip #5: Know All Fees (& How They’re Calculated)

-Be wary that some extremely common tactics in the moving industry are to:
+Be wary of these common tactics in the moving industry that drive up costs:

-- Add on charges for going up/down stairs, handling safes or pianos, etc.
+- Extra charges for going up or down flights of stairs, handling safes, oversized items, or pianos, etc.

 - Claim there is no travel fee—then add on fuel costs or the time it takes to get back to the facility (often in rush-hour traffic)